 Inspecting dog poop may not be the most pleasant of tasks, but I highly recommend making it a habit.
-Veterinarian Donna Solomon claims "Just like diamonds that are evaluated by the four Cs—color, clarity, carat weight and cut grade—stool samples are evaluated by the following: color, shape, consistency, size, and content."
+Veterinarian Donna Solomon claims: "Just like diamonds that are evaluated by the four Cs—color, clarity, carat weight and cut grade—stool samples are evaluated by the following: color, shape, consistency, size, and content."

 Knowing the average size of your dog's stool is important.
-Generally, diets that are poor and full of fillers lead to bulky stools because the dog doesn't absorb many nutrients; however, this isn't always the case.
+Generally, diets that are poor and full of fillers lead to bulky stools, because the dog doesn't absorb many nutrients; however, this isn't always the case.

-Normal Stool Size
+Normal Dog Stool Size

 The volume of stool can often indicate how well your dog is absorbing food and how much he eats.
 The volume of stool produced varies by the size of the dog, too.
 Obviously, a chihuahua's stool will be much smaller than that of a Saint Bernard!
-Observe your dog's stool so you can get acquainted with the average size and so you can recognize the first signs of trouble.
+Observe your dog's stool so you can get acquainted with the average size, and so you can recognize the first signs of trouble.

-Abnormal Stool Size
+Abnormal Dog Stool Size